 My affidavit addresses the grant review process for the application stated above that is recommended for a CPRIT grant award by the Program Integration Committee (PIC).
-This application was submitted pursuant to Dissemination of CPRIT-Funded Cancer Control Interventions Request for Applications (RFA).
-CPRIT received four applications for cycle 18.1 in response to this RFA.
+This application was submitted pursuant to Dissemination of CPRIT-Funded Control Intervention Request for Applications (RFA).
+CPRIT received one application in response to this RFA in cycle 18.3.
 This application was assigned to the Prevention Review Council for review.
 A preliminary evaluation process as described by 25 T.A.C. § 703.6(e)(1) was not used for applications in this cycle.